neil314159/portfolio-project-3/README.md

 # Credits
-* Fake user data including names and dates of birth were generated on the website [Mockaroo](https://www.mockaroo.com).
+* Mock user data including names and dates of birth were generated on the website [Mockaroo](https://www.mockaroo.com).
-* The techniques for connecting to the Google Sheets spreadsheets via API were taken from the Code Institite training materials.
+* The techniques for connecting to the Google Sheets spreadsheets via API were taken from the Code Institute training materials.
 * The table view required some code to iterate over a slice of a list while maintaining a proper index, this was inspired by [this question](https://stackoverflow.com/questions/23159254/python-slices-of-enumerate) on StackOverflow.
 * The [documentation](https://github.com/piccolomo/plotext/blob/master/readme/bar.md) for the Plotext library was used to construct the bar chart on the dashboard page.
 * The idea of counting Boolean values by simply adding them to quickly sort a list was shown in [this answer](https://stackoverflow.com/questions/16455777/python-count-elements-in-a-list-of-objects-with-matching-attributes#comment23606447_16455812) on StackOverflow.